moehami/pet-4/posts/golf-dog-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Tee-rific Golf Dog Names: Birdie & Fore"
-date: "2025-01-01"
+date: "2024-11-15"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your golf-loving canine companion!
+Explore our list of 15+ tee-rific golf dog names, inspired by the world of golf."
-readTime: "6 mins read"
+readTime: "6 min read"
 ---

 ### Golf Dog Names: Best List for Caddies and Golfers